Eat Like a Bear founder, Amanda Rose, Ph.D.

 Who else tried the Cabbage Soup Diet?
 (Women across the universe raise their hands…)

 Eat Like a Bear is headquartered in California’s Giant Sequoia National Monument, northeast of Bakersfield in the Sierra Nevada mountains.
-Amanda Rose is available last minute in the southern California media market.
+Amanda Rose is available last minute in the southern California media market (and really any place else that’s awesome).